Phase-Subtractive Interference and Noise-Resistant Quantum Imaging with Two Undetected Photons: Multimode Scenario

-where $P^{(4)}_{1}$ and $P^{(4)}_{2}$ are contributions from NL1 and NL2, respectively, while the term containing $P^{(4)}_{12}$ is due to joint emissions at NL1 and NL2 (their explicit forms and cases in which points ($\r_{\k_S},\r_{\k_S'}$) are not located in output $b$ are given in SM \cite{supp}).
+where $P^{(4)}_{1}$ and $P^{(4)}_{2}$ are individual contributions to the coincidence detection probability from NL1 and NL2, respectively, and the term containing $P^{(4)}_{12}$ is due to the joint contribution from NL1 and NL2 (explicit forms are given in Appendix~\ref{coin-mm-app}).

+Equation (\ref{coin-rate}) represents the phase-stable interference pattern produced by PSIPI in a general multimode scenario.
+It is the multimode version of Eq.~(\ref{img-2-mode}), where points $\r_{\k_S}$ and $\r_{\k_S'}$ correspond to $g$ and $h$.